 To keep your pancakes as nutritious as possible, choose some superfoods to put on top of them.
 Blueberries are a great source of fibre, vitamin C and vitamin K and pomegranate seeds are a colourful, vitamin-rich alternative.

 For a sweet topping, maple syrup is high in iron, calcium, zinc and potassium, while honey is a good choice if you want to top up your vitamin B6 and vitamin C.

 Gluten intolerance – An intolerance to gluten can be a very unpleasant experience.
 This advice page holds information about which foods contain gluten and what replacements you can have in order to maintain a balanced diet.

-Testimonials – You can also read our case studies for a first-hand account of symptoms like bloating and migraines.
+Testimonials – You can also read our case studies for a first-hand account of symptoms like bloating.

 Help and support

 If you have experienced any of the symptoms of gluten intolerance, you must visit your GP.
 This is important as coeliac disease is a serious condition.

 You can call us our free phone number 0800 074 6185 for advice and information on our nutritional testing services.

 † yorktest define food intolerance as a food-specific IgG reaction